ojarsbuddy/bbo/bbo directing messages.md

 👏👏👏 Please be kind to your partners and opponents! 👏👏👏

-🔥🔥🔥 Be careful on the opening lead by waiting a heartbeat -💓- the cards move around after the contract is settled. 🔥🔥🔥
+🔥🔥🔥 Be careful on the opening lead by waiting a heartbeat -💓💓💓- the cards move around after the contract is settled. 🔥🔥🔥

-✴️✴️✴️ Silver points next week! ✴️✴️✴️
+✴️✴️✴️ Silver points all this week! ✴️✴️✴️

+🏆🏆🏆 Limited Game tables add up -- Open Game now scores overalls like a 25 table session! 🏆🏆🏆

+👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

+👮👮👮 Please read pages 9, 26 and 27 in the July 2020 ACBL Bridge Bulletin concerning Bridge Ethics. 👮👮👮

 Consider silencing sound effects: "Account" tab on the left --> "Settings" tab above --> "Sound effects on" switch --> flip to the left.